The Pink Panther: Passport to Peril: Plot

 The Pink Panther works as a secret agent for the Inspector, who teleports him to Camp Chilly Wa-Wa, a prestigious international summer camp for the gifted children of powerful and influential people at a top-secret location, to ensure the campers stay happy in order to prevent global conflict.
 Once there, he meets a group of multiethnic youths as well as the counselor.
 (Note: Portrayed by the Little Man appearing throughout the Pink Panther franchise.)
 The children include Nigel, Chione, Yung-Li, Ananda, Indrani, and Kumoken.
 Pink also encounters his scientist friend Helmut Von Schmarty, who shows him his newest inventions, including the Dial-a-Day, which can alter the local weather and time of day.
 The sinister Dogfather and his henchmen, Pugg and Louie, soon arrive, disguised as agents of the "Better Camping Bureau" and threatening to close the camp if anything goes wrong.

 The Dogfather spies on Pink using a secret code to access the basement under the counselor's cabin and find a fishing rod for Nigel, then sets the Dial-a-Day to nighttime and sneaks into the basement while Pink is asleep.
 When Pink awakens, he finds the children acting strangely and contradictory to their nature, hating the camp and each other despite Pink's efforts to reason with and comfort them.
 Von Schmarty gives him a PDA ("Pink Digital Assistant") serving as both an information repository and a communication device, and Pink travels to the children's home countries to fulfill various tasks based on their needs and whereabouts while Pugg and Louie attempt to thwart him repeatedly.

 Pink first flies to London to retrieve Nigel's Guy Fawkes dummy, dressing up as a nobleman to converse with Nigel's father, Sir Manly MP.
 (Note: Sir Manly is portrayed by the stock character "Manly Man" as he appears in the 1993 animated series.)
 In the family country house, Pink finds a postcard from Nigel, a champion speller, riddled with spelling errors.
 Though Pugg and Louie steal Pink's fur, he stuns them with reflected sunlight and takes it back at Stonehenge.
 In Cairo, Pink makes a chain of deals to get provisions for a local man and receive his help in searching along the Nile for the missing Chione.
-He discovers a hieroglyphics letter to her parents saying she is enjoying the camp and never left, then goads the dogs into falling into a pit trap.
+He discovers a hieroglyphics letter to her parents saying she is enjoying the camp and never left, and later goads the dogs into falling into a pit trap.